 - $2 billion in Immediate Expensing of Equipment Purchase savings for more than 20,000 franchise locations across the country

 Hundreds of IFA member franchisors and franchisees have pledged to reinvest their tax savings in their businesses, including improving employee benefits.
-IFA is also committed to addressing lingering tax concerns facing franchise businesses, including permanence of the individual income tax and depreciation rules.
+IFA is also committed to addressing lingering tax concerns facing franchise businesses, including permanence of the individual income tax, depreciation rules, and lower pass-through rates.
 IFA also proudly advocates for tax credits to minority groups and veterans seeking to overcome the initial financial hurdles to owning and operating a franchise.